AckerlyXu/heima/articles/sql-database/sql-database-compatibility-level-query-performance-130.md

 GO 10
 ```

-Now, let’s have a look to some of the Query Processing features coming with compatibility level 130.
+Now, let's have a look to some of the Query Processing features coming with compatibility level 130.

 ## Parallel INSERT
 Executing the following T-SQL statements executes the INSERT operation under compatibility level 120 and 130, which respectively executes the INSERT operation in a single threaded model (120), and in a multi-threaded model (130).